jonallured/jonallured.com/source/_posts/2012-01-21-javascript-everywhere-value-of-thinking-aloud-3d-with-the-dom-bernhardt-on-unix.md

 ---
 favorite: false
 number: 21
-title: JavaScript Everywhere; The Value of Thinking Aloud; 3D With Just the DOM; Bernhardt on Unix
+title: "JavaScript Everywhere; The Value of Thinking Aloud; 3D With Just the DOM; Bernhardt on Unix"
 ---

 Luke Wroblewski does a great job [articulating why JavaScript is so hot right